 Google’s FLoC: The ‘Federated Learning of Cohorts’ is an interest-based solution proposed by Google.
 Google Cohorts are a subset of people grouped together based on their browsing behaviors, created by the browser itself, and are represented by a single identifier, which is made available to publishers when a user is visiting their page.

-Google Sandbox (Privacy Sandbox): When Google announced it would stop supporting third-party cookies by 2022, they presented a series of proposals and initiatives designed to help the web ecosystem remain operational while maintaining user privacy.
+Google Sandbox (Privacy Sandbox): When Google announced it would stop supporting third-party cookies, they presented a series of proposals and initiatives designed to help the web ecosystem remain operational while maintaining user privacy.
 These proposals are grouped under the label ‘Privacy Sandbox’ and address use cases such as behavioral targeting, user retargeting, ad measurement, attribution, or fraud detection.
-They are discussed within the World Wide Web Consortium (W3C) working groups and will gradually become available through open trials in 2021.
+They are discussed within the World Wide Web Consortium (W3C) working groups and will gradually become available through open trials.